Heavy weather, high seas

 Then, in 1982, an oil rig off the Atlantic coast of Canada was pummeled by 190-kilometer-per-hour (100-knot) winds and waves up to 20 meters (65 feet) high.
 All eighty-four people on the rig died.
 Five more deadly oil rig accidents occurred before 1990, underscoring the need for more reliable models.
 Swail and Cardone found that their models performed poorly above 12 meters (40 feet).
 “There was something missing,” Swail said.
 “So we said let’s find a data set that can validate the models and get them to perform in these extreme cases.”

 One thing they were missing was better wave data.
 Measuring wave heights over the open ocean is challenging even today.
-Mariners have traditionally reported their observations of wave heights to the National Weather Service, but these are fairly subjective.
+Mariners have traditionally reported their observations of wave heights to the National Weather Service (NWS), but these are fairly subjective.
 Wave recorders mounted on ships and buoys also have their limits.
 Cardone’s colleagues found that the recorders on ships are only reliable for waves up to 9 meters (30 feet), and buoys are moored along coasts, far from the open ocean.

 Satellites soon provided a better way to gather wave data, but there was one drawback: the many different algorithms used in processing made the data unwieldy.
 GlobWave, a database of altimeter data from seven satellites, solved this problem.
 It applied a single algorithm to the data from all satellites.
-Radar altimeter measurements from Poseidon/TOPEX and Jason-1, available at the NASA Physical Oceanography Distributed Active Archive Center (PO.DAAC), were used to build the database.
+Radar altimeter measurements from Poseidon/TOPEX and Jason-1, available at NASA's Physical Oceanography Distributed Active Archive Center (PO.DAAC), were used to build the database.
 They finally had a consistent record of extreme wave data, and it validated their models.

 Separating truth from tale